 Call or FaceTime a Family Member

-These days, it’s so easy to simply text our friends when we wish to communicate, but have you tried calling or using FaceTime or Skype to connect, recently?
+These days, it’s easy to text our friends when we wish to communicate, but have you tried calling or using FaceTime or Skype to connect recently?
 Sometimes a slow day at home is the perfect time to pick up the phone and connect in a deeper, more meaningful way with a family member.
-We like to use snow days to call our parents, so that our kids can have an extended FaceTime/Skype experience with their grandparents.
+We like to use snow days to call our parents so that our kids can have an extended FaceTime/Skype experience with their grandparents.
 Grandma and Grandpa can get a window into the kids’ day, and it brightens their day as much as ours to see each other’s smiling faces and hear one another’s voice.
 Not only do you get to improve your mood, but you can help them beat the winter blues too.
-Win win!
+Win-win!